shinsenter/defer-wordpress/README.txt

 1. Upload `defer-wordpress` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+This library still supports PHP 5.6, but we recommend that your server should be running PHP version 7.3 or greater for better performance.

 == Frequently Asked Questions ==

 = What is defer.js? =